Jeannot, Saros lead Predators over Jets 2-1 - WHIZ News

 Tuesday was Nashville defenseman Alexandre Carrier’s 141st NHL game, but it took him until then to record his first fighting major.
 Just over a minute into the first, Carrier took exception to a hit Jets defenseman Logan Stanley put on Glass along the left boards.

+“I owe him a dinner or new shoes or something, but that’s just the kind of character (Carrier) is,” Glass said.
+“He’s a great dude.
+To fight someone that much bigger than him and have my back is something I’ll never forget.”

 After serving his penalty, Carrier played five more shifts in the first period, but he did not return to the bench for the start of the second period or play in the remainder of the game.
-The Predators did not provide an update on his condition during the game.
+Following the game, Hynes said that Carrier’s injury was a result of the fight and that an update on his condition would be provided later in the week.

 STRONG CENTRAL RECORD